John Mackenzie (colonial settler): Settler in New South Wales

-Mackenzie was also as a pioneer of the Monaro region, where he occupied land taken from the Ngarigo people, as a squatter.
+Mackenzie was also as a pioneer of the Monaro region, where he occupied land taken from Ngarigo people, as a squatter.
 However, he and his family seem to have moved directly from Liverpool to Nerriga.
 Mackenzie took up 'Dangelong' station, a vast squatting run of 44 square miles (11,396 hectares), in the Monaro region near Cooma, but chose to reside with his family on the land that he owned at Nerriga.
-He begin a grazing operation at Dandelong, which had twenty-six residents and ten slab huts, by 1839.
-Mackenzie also had, for a time, another run 'Summer Hill, near Nimmitabel.
+He began a grazing operation at Dandelong, which had twenty-six residents and ten slab huts, by 1839.
+Mackenzie also had, for a time, another run 'Summer Hill', near Nimmitabel.

 Mackenzie became a close associate of the founder of Braidwood, the nearest town to Nerriga, Thomas Braidwood Wilson.
 Mackenzie and Wilson are notable as being among the main proponents and financial backers of The Wool Road and the new port of South Huskisson (now Vincentia).
 It was Mackenzie's wool clip that was the first to be loaded onto a ship at the port, in late 1841.
 He also loaded his wheat crop there in 1842.

 Once construction of The Wool Road was completed, Mackenzie took up land at Yarrook, along the new road, just to the west of modern-day Sassafras, becoming probably the first settler landholder in the area.
 The land was an area of natural grassland, where Mackenzie established stockyards and grazing.
 His holding is known to the present day as 'McKenzie's Paddock'.

 In 1843, Mackenzie was appointed as a councillor on the District Council for Braidwood and Broulee.
 In 1838, he became a Police Magistrate, at Braidwood, although in that judicial role he attracted serious criticism and controversy; it appears that he ran his courtroom, in an idiosyncratic and authoritarian manner, with regard neither for the rights of defendants nor the freedom of the press.